 - to proclaim the gospel in the regions beyond you; not to boast in the readiness of another’s region.

-- For it’s not the man who commends himself who is proved genuine,(60)“proved genuine” this Greek word is an adjective.
-It was used of coins that had been tested to prove they were genuine coins, and not counterfeit or mixed with lesser metals (corrupted) but that man who the Lords commends.
+- For it’s not the man commending himself who is proved genuine,4“proved genuine” this Greek word is an adjective.
+It was used of coins that had been tested to prove they were genuine coins, and not counterfeit or mixed with lesser metals (corrupted) but that man whom the Lord commends.